rana/pro/README.md

 - Cloud integration
 - High-performance execution

-The architecture emphasizes modularity through interfaces and seems designed for high-performance trading operations with both historical analysis and real-time execution capabilities.
+The architecture emphasizes modularity through interfaces and is designed for high-performance trading operations with both historical analysis and real-time execution capabilities.

 # Project File Tree